Jojo Duncil

-Joselito Duncil (born January 13, 1983) is a Filipino former professional basketball player who last played for the Navotas Uni-Pak Sardines of the Maharlika Pilipinas Basketball League (MPBL).
+Joselito Duncil (born January 13, 1983) is a Filipino former professional basketball player.
 He was drafted 15th overall by Red Bull in 2007.
 Duncil previously played for the University of Santo Tomas Growling Tigers from 2004 to 2006 in the UAAP where he helped UST win their first championship since 1996 in his final year as a Tiger, winning the Finals MVP award in the process.